What is Enterprise Resource Planning?

 It was back in the year 1990 when Gartner created the term ERP.
-He used it so he could chart the evolution of the MRP and MRP II and at the same time, take into account other important aspects of the business enterprise too.
-Both MRP and MRP II failed to take into account the finances and even the HR part meticulously.
+He used it so he could chart the evolution of MRP and MRP II at the same time, as well as take into account other important aspects of the business enterprise too.
+Both MRP and MRP II failed to take into account the finances, and even the HR part meticulously.
 This is what ERP aspired to achieve.

-When the Euros were launched close to the 1990s, the Enterprise Resource Planning systems started developing very rapidly.
-ERP was the standard solution which could replace the old systems and it turned out to be cost-effective as well.
-Thus, started the era of ERP systems!
+Сlose to the 1990s Enterprise Resource Planning systems started developing very rapidly.
+ERP was the standard solution that could replace the old systems, and it turned out to be cost-effective as well.
+Thus started the era of ERP systems!

 The Use of an ERP

 When you have an ERP system, it will take into account the different aspects of an order.
-It would coordinate the taking of order to the whole manufacturing process keeping in mind the order quantity along with the related details of inventory stock, the distribution channel and also accounting matters.
+It would coordinate the placement of an order to the whole manufacturing process, keeping in mind the order quantity, along with the related details of inventory stock, the distribution channel, and also accounting matters.

 Previously, before the advent of ERP, there were separate systems to handle each of the sub-processes.
-However, ERP offered one single system to streamline all these order related aspects and therefore it cuts down the possibility of errors as well.
+However, ERP offers one single system to streamline all of these order-related aspects, and therefore it cuts down the possibility of errors as well.

 For any business to thrive and prosper, it is very important to ensure that the finances are handled diligently.
-Using Enterprise Resource Planning helps in integrating the different sub-aspects like the sales segment, finances and so on.
-As each of these sub-systems handled the details individually and manually, it led to a waste of effort and time.
+Using Enterprise Resource Planning helps in integrating the different sub-aspects like the sales segments, finances, and so on.
+As each of these subsystems handles the details individually and manually, it can lead to a waste of effort and time.

-With ERP accounting module, the finances can all be tapped at one point and handled accordingly.
+With the ERP accounting module, the finances can all be tapped at one point and handled accordingly.

 The human enterprise segment is one of the most critical parts of any firm.
 For any firm to prosper and thrive, the employees of a firm need to be dedicated and committed to their company.

-Having a well functional ERP means that there is a self-service centralized portal which will help the employees maintain not just the personal data but they can track several other factors like their expenses, time tracking, leaves and more.
-As the data is all stored in a central repository, it becomes easier for management to match the right workforce to specific projects and thereby right optimization can be obtained.
+Having a well functional ERP means that there is a self-service centralized portal which will help the employees maintain not just the personal data, but also the ability to track several other factors like their expenses, time tracking, and more.
+As the data is all stored in a central repository, it becomes easier for management to match the right workforce to specific projects, and thereby the correct form of optimization can be obtained.

 The customer is the king of any business.
-No business can thrive for long until we are ready to pay minute attention to customers.
-This why ERPs make use of the best customer relationship management tool so that they can track the interaction with customers and also carry out the right follow-through as well.
-It gives tremendous insight into the needs of the customers.
+No business can thrive for long until we are ready to pay full attention to customers.
+This is why ERPs make use of the best customer relationship management tools so that they can track the interaction with customers, and also carry out the right follow-through as well.
+It provides tremendous insight into the needs of the customers.